 c.
 The licensed premises have been operated in a manner that adversely affects the public health, safety or welfare or the safety of the immediate neighborhood in which the establishment is located.

 “License” means: (a) to grant a license or registration pursuant to these Regulations; and (b) (i) Official or legal permission to do a specific thing; (ii) Proof of permission granted in the form of a document.

+“Licensed Hospitality Business” means a Marijuana Hospitality Business or Retail Marijuana Hospitality and Sales Business.

 “Licensed Premises” means the premises specified in an application for a license under these Regulations, which are owned or in possession of the licensee and within which the licensee is authorized to cultivate, manufacture, distribute, test, or sell marijuana in accordance with the provisions of these Regulations and in accordance with the provisions of the Colorado Marijuana Code and any rules adopted pursuant thereto.